On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XXXI, Fascicle 23-19, Houghton Library – (170b,c).
 Includes 20 poems, written in ink, ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Bolts of Melody (1945), 93-94, from a transcript of B (a tr55).

 Dickinson copied this poem into Fascicle 23 in the 19th place sometime in late 1862.
 This gnomic poem begins by rejecting the basic mathematical reasoning taught in school, that 1+1 = 2.
 Dickinson’s speaker contravenes this knowledge, the production of twoness or duality, by implying that now that we are “finished” with school, we can see the inaccuracy of such reasoning, and move beyond it and the limited framework of thinking it constitutes.
-She calls it a form of “minor Choosing,” though the syntax here creates multiple references for this comment.
-Ashok Karra also observes the mobility of Dickinson’s diction:
+The speaker calls it a form of “minor Choosing,” though the syntax here creates multiple references for this comment.
+Ashok Karra observes the mobility of Dickinson’s diction by speculating:

 Socrates in the Phaedo: the unity of body and soul is the problem of how 1 + 1 = 1.
 One is finished using 2 after school is done.
 Dickinson says “Schools:” it brings to mind the condemnation of the Scholastics common in thinkers from Descartes to Kant.
 A “School” can even be one of fish.

 The second stanza illuminates the speaker’s frame of reference: “Life – just – Or Death – / Or the Everlasting –.”
 These large and abstract concepts are as much as the “soul” can comprise.
 Though the variant of “Two” for “More” seems to imply that they are all “ones,” the same, not two or dual.
-This poem seems to put us in a “School’s out forever” state of mind.
+This poem, with its metaphysical speculation, seems to put us in a “School’s out forever” state of mind.

 Karra, Ashok.
 “Emily Dickinson, ‘One and One – are One’ (769).”
 Rethink.
 August, 2011.